Ready to try your hand at making your own BBQ sauce? This Easy Vegan BBQ Sauce will have you feeling like a pro saucier in no time!

 Using a whisk will aid in this process, and ensure you aren’t left with any lumps.

-The apple cider vinegar acts as a natural preservative in this vegan BBQ sauce, so when stored correctly, it can last for about 2 weeks.
+The apple cider vinegar acts as a natural preservative in this plant-based BBQ sauce, so when stored correctly, it can last for about 2 weeks.

 Just keep it in an airtight container in the refrigerator.
 Check for signs of bacterial growth, texture change, or an “off” smell or taste if enjoying after 14 days.